 What we don’t: Expensive.

 Not everyone needs a waterproof winter jacket, especially in regions where winter weather is particularly dry or cold.
 But for mild and wet conditions (we’re looking at you, PNW), a waterproof shell can make a world of difference in staying comfortable all season long.
 Within this category, we’re big fans of the 3-in-1 style: Wear the insulated layer on cold and dry days, don the waterproof shell in rain, and pair both for protection against the most wintery of weather.
-Patagonia’s Tres 3-in-1 is a runaway favorite, with a 2-layer waterproof shell (now with a PFC-free DWR finish) and moderately insulated down jacket on the inside.
+Patagonia’s Tres 3-in-1 is a runaway favorite, with a 2-layer waterproof shell (now with a PFAS-free DWR finish) and moderately insulated down jacket on the inside.
 Tack on Patagonia’s typical good looks and top-notch build quality, and the Tres is a well-made and attractive design for moderate winter temperatures and drippy conditions.

 See the Patagonia Tres 3-in-1 Parka